warbe-maker/VBA-Component-Management/README.md

 # Management of Excel VB-Project Components
 **Export** changed components, **Update** components the raw had changed, and **Synchronization** of VB-Projects.
-See also [Programatically updating Excel VBA code][2]

-The services are available when the [CompMan.xlsb][1] Workbook is downloaded and opened and this Workbook also offers to establish (or renew when modified) an Addin-Workbook by a _Renew_ service.<br>
+See also [Programatically updating Excel VBA code][2].
+The services are available when the [CompMan.xlsb][1] Workbook is downloaded and opened.
+This Workbook also offers to _Setup/Renew_ an _Addin-Workbook_.
-See also [Programmatically updating Excel VBA code][2]

 ## Disambiguation
 Terms used in this VB-Project and all posts related to the matter.